tlevine/www.thomaslevine.com/content/!/street-sign-protocol/index.md

 Here's a simplified version of the Hypertext Transfer Protocol (HTTP)

 ### Highly simplified specification
-HTTP is a way of exchanging commands between a web browser and a web server.
+HTTP is a way of exchanging information between a web browser and a web server.
-It is represented as a very long series of words, punctuation and spaces.
+It involves *messages*, which are very long series of words, punctuation and spaces.
+HTTP prescribes who sends and receives these messages and how these messages are formatted.

 Some messages have a *body*.
 This is an embedded series of words, punctuation and spaces that can be written in any format you want.